KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** JCarter426

 **Description:** Find it strange that all Sith at the Korriban academy are apparently officers and not Dark Jedi?
-This mod reskins all the Jedi in the Academy to wear proper robes, as well as fixing several other appearance issues on Korriban.
+This mod makes all the Jedi in the Academy wear proper robes, as well as fixing several other appearance issues on Korriban.

 **Category & Tier:** Appearance Change & Bugfix / 2 - Recommended